ome-zarr-models/ome-zarr-models-py/tests/_rfc5_transforms/data_rfc5/README.md

 git submodule update --init --recursive
 ```

-An extra step is required to enable sparse checkout for the `ngff` submodule
+An extra step (shown later below) is required to enable sparse checkout for the `ngff` submodule
 (otherwise tests will fail because they will mix tests for `ome-zarr-models-py` and
 tests for `ngff`).